PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 10.10.201.83  49160  tcp    unknown        open   Microsoft Windows RPC
 ```

-#### Preparing an attack
+### Preparing an attack
-I decided to plan for an attempt at eternal blue by first searching for the exploit id `ms17-010`
+First step was seeing if there was any exploit available for `ms17-010`

 ```
 msf5 > search ms17-010